Herrington Hill

 An extensive area of magnesian limestone grassland with all the classic indicator species that define this internationally rare plant community.

-An ancient woodland with an impressive 400 year old oak tree
+A magnificent ancient woodland with an impressive 400 year old oak tree - The Bishop's Oak.

 An unimproved area of limestone grassland with an a wonderful array of floral species